lazd/gulp-handlebars/README.md

 });
 ```

+**The runtime you include on the client side MUST match the version you compile templates with.** You cannot use the the 2.x runtime with 1.x templates.
+The [handlebars1 example](examples/handlebars1) copies the runtime from `node_modules/handlebars/dist/handlebars.runtime.js` and uses that on the client side.
+Follow a similar pattern in your application to keep the runtime up to date with the compiler.

 ## Compiling to separate modules for Node/Browserify

 This example will make templates available for loading via [Node's require](http://nodejs.org/api/globals.html#globals_require):